Physical security: Trends for 2025

 Cross-team collaboration will gain traction |

 Our latest industry survey indicates that many organizations expect difficulty hiring qualified personnel in 2025.
-This could explain why tools that help with data analysis and visualization, and improve collaboration between teams ranked among the top 5 projects for 2025.
+This could explain why deploying tools that help with data analysis and visualization and improve collaboration between teams ranked among the top five projects for 2025.

 Organizations want to remove bottlenecks and ease stress for security teams.
 To do that, they’ll look for tools that empower people in IT, facilities, and human resources with greater information and autonomy.

-Work management software can help with cross-team collaboration, as it centralizes information to improve communication with work dispatching, and resource management, as well as with reports and audits.
-And digital evidence management tools make it easy for teams to collect, manage, review, and collaborate on investigations.
+Work management software can help with cross-team collaboration.
+By centralizing information, it improves communication around work dispatching and makes it easier to manage resources, reports, and audits.
+Digital evidence management tools also make it easy for teams to collect and manage evidence when collaborating on investigations.

-Tools that help different teams take more initiative in getting projects done will help boost productivity and output across the organization.
+Tools that help teams take initiative to get projects done will boost productivity and output across organizations.

 BROCHURE